 Vine weevil is a very widespread insect in Britain.
 Gardeners with vine weevil should keep up their guard because stopping control measures after the apparent disappearance of the weevil can allow numbers to build up again.

-Check susceptible plants frequently onwards so action can be taken before a damaging population has developed.
+Check susceptible plants frequently so action can be taken before a damaging population has developed.
 Look for notched leaves particularly on thick leaved evergreen plants such as rhododendron as a sign adults are present.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing management options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section and avoiding pesticides.
+Within pesticides the shorter persistence products (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
 Pesticide treatments are likely to kill natural enemies.

 - On mild spring or summer evenings inspect plants and walls by torchlight and pick off the adult weevils.
 Shake shrubs over an upturned umbrella, newspaper or similar to dislodge and collect more.
 In greenhouses, look under pots or on the underside of staging benches where the beetles hide during the day